 So, Pluto was seen as someone who shared the riches of the underworld.
 But, referring to him as the god of wealth might be a bit misleading.
 Actually, even scholars aren’t in consensus about the actual god of wealth in Roman mythology.

 In Greek mythology, there is another god which is referred to as the god of abundance or wealth.
 He goes by the name of Plutus.
-Yes, we know, their names sound very similar, but there is an actual difference between them.
+Their names sound very similar, but there is an actual difference between them.
 Compared to Pluto, Plutus was a relatively minor deity.
 He, indeed, wasn’t the ruler of something the size of the underworld.

 Pluto and Hades

-Just to take us back to the beginning for a second, the differences between Pluto and Hades might actually be found in the way in which they relate to wealth.
+The differences between Pluto and Hades might actually be found in the way in which they relate to wealth.
 Or, how they don’t.
-Hades actually doesn’t relate a whole lot to wealth, but Pluto certainly does.
+Hades doesn’t relate a whole lot to wealth, but Pluto certainly does.

 Pluto and Plutus